This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Talk to your adolescent about not drinking alcohol.
 Alcohol can increase liver damage.
 Talk to your healthcare provider if your adolescent drinks alcohol and needs help to stop.

 - Talk to your adolescent about not smoking.
 Nicotine can damage blood vessels and make it more difficult to manage hepatitis B. Smoking can also lead to more liver damage.
-Tell your adolescent not use e-cigarettes or smokeless tobacco in place of cigarettes or to help him quit.
-They still contain nicotine.
-Ask your healthcare provider for information if your adolescent currently smokes and needs help quitting.
+Ask your healthcare provider for information if your adolescent currently smokes and needs help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
+Talk to your healthcare provider before your adolescent uses these products.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.